itsdawei/dpvis/README.md

   cells will be used to compute the result, which cell will the result be stored, and what is the value of the result.

-## Installation
+## Easy Installation

-dpvis support Python 3.9 and above.
+Dpvis support Python 3.9 and above.
 The vast majority of users can install dpvis by running:

 ```bash
 pip install dpvis
 ```

-You can test your installation by running one of our many demos.
+You can test your installation locally by running one of our many demos.

 ```bash
 python demos/knapsack.py